|Exploring the Washington Cascade

 claims rather than actual private property, the Forest Service attempted to throw the residents out of the town and

 off their property.
 For several decades a bitter court battle ensued.
-In the end, the court ruled in the town's favor.
+In the end, the court ruled in the town's

-National Forest and hundreds of mine claims.
+by National Forest and hundreds of mine claims.
 When you drive through it today, it is not really a drive through

 history as some other old mining towns like Silver City, Idaho, but it is nonetheless interesting as they frequently